tq-systems/MBa117xL.SW.MCU.BSP/README.md

     one to configure the debug settings for VS-Code ([settings.json](./templates/settings.json)) and a second to setup the debugger configuration ([launch.json](./templates/launch.json)).
     [Here is an entire guide for setting up VS-Code in order to use J-Link segger as debugger with VS-Code](https://wiki.segger.com/J-Link_Visual_Studio_Code).
-- __Attention:__ Please refer, if existing, to the README of your board for further details on setting up the debugger.
+- __ATTENTION:__ Please refer, if existing, to the README of your board for further details on setting up the debugger.
 Some boards may require special settings.
   - The Readme should be placed under: `examples/README.md`.

 #### Building target